Chris Taylor Player Props: Dodgers vs. White Sox

-The Los Angeles Dodgers and Chris Taylor (.310 slugging percentage over his past 10 games, including one homer), battle starting pitcher Mike Clevinger and the Chicago White Sox at Dodger Stadium, Wednesday at 10:10 PM ET.
+Chris Taylor -- with an on-base percentage of .219 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Chicago White Sox, with Dylan Cease on the hill, on June 15 at 10:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the White Sox.
+He had a one-hit performance in his last game (1-for-5) against the White Sox.

 Chris Taylor Game Info & Props vs. the White Sox